wyuinche/mitum-js-util/README.md

 #### Sign Operation

-Use `Signer.signOperation(operation-file-path)` to add new fact signature to "fact_signs" key.
+Use `Signer.signOperation(operation-file-path)` to add a new fact signature to the `fact_signs` key.

-After adding a fact signature, operation hash is always changed.
+The `operation hash` always changes after adding a fact signature.

 ```js
 import { Signer, JSONParser } from 'mitumc';